-is a multi-purpose State Government Museum, which is the heart of the city, spreading to an area of 16.25 acres of land.
-Six independent buildings in this Museum campus have 46 galleries.
+Madras Literary Society debated the proposal for a museum in Madras in 1846 AD and Sir Henry Pottinger, the then Governor, obtained the approval of the Court of Directors of the East India Company in London.
 In January 1851 AD, Dr. Edward Balfour, Medical Officer of the Governor's Body guard was appointed as the First Officer in charge of the Government Museum.
-The notice in the Fort St. George Gazetteer dated 29th Aprtil 1851 AD contained the first announcement regarding the opening of the Madras Government Museum.
-The Government Museum otherwise called as the Central Museum was started in the College of Fort St. George, in the premises of the present office of the Director of Public Instruction, on College Road.
+The Government Museum of Chennai otherwise called as the Central Museum was started in the College of Fort St. George, in the premises of the present office of the Director of Public Instruction, on College Road.
 The Museum was started in the first floor of the college with the 1100 geological specimens of the Madras Literary Society.
 It gradually developed and expanded under the guidance and administration of a series of directors.
 As the building was in a decaying condition the Museum's Superintendent Dr. Balfour advocated shifting it to another building.
 In December 1854 AD, it was shifted to a building named the Pantheon, also known as the Public Rooms or Assembly Rooms, where the influential people of the city met.
 The Government Museum of Chennai was formally opened on December 5, 1896 AD by Sir Arthur Elibank Havelock, the then Governor and named after its progenitor, Lord Connemara, Governor General of Madras.